Shaq's Fun House: 2018 - Shaq's Fun House (Miami)

 The first Shaq's Fun House was held during Miami Music Week in March 2018.
 Its lineup included artists such as Diplo, Steve Aoki, A-Trak, Carnage, and O’Neal himself.
 One of the most viral moments from the inaugural Shaq's Fun House was when 4x Super Bowl champion Rob Gronkowski jumped on Shaquille's shoulders next to Von Miller domino affecting into an epic dance battle.

 2019 - Shaq's Fun House (Atlanta)

 The second Shaq's Fun House was held in Atlanta at The Battery Atlanta in 2019.
 It featured artists such as Lil’ Jon, Tiësto, and Migos.
 It also featured a special collaborative performance from SHAQ and Cirque du Soleil.
 The event also featured catering from Waffle House and Krispy Kreme.
+With custom decor and graphics from the Atlanta's own Monte Carlo Productions.
 Celebrity attendance in Atlanta included Adam Levine, Jamie Foxx, Akon, Patrick Mahomes, Reggie Bush, Adrian Peterson, Evander Holyfield, and many more.